 The work carried out at the CAER was supported in part by funding from the Commonwealth of Kentucky.
 Argonne’s research was supported in part by the U.S. Department of Energy (DOE), Office of Fossil Energy, National Energy Technology Laboratory (NETL).
 The use of the Advanced Photon Source was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.

 Gnanamani, Muthu Kumaran; Jacobs, Gary; Shafer, Wilson D.; Martinelli, Michela; Cronauer, Donald C.; Kropf, A. Jeremy; Marshall, Christopher L.; and Davis, Burtron H., "Ga and In Modified Ceria as a Support for Cobalt Fischer-Tropsch Synthesis" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 25.